 Want to convert a PDF to black and white or grayscale?
 Wondering what the difference is?
 And can you add color to monochrome PDFs?
 It's all here.

 PDFs are known for looking the same on all systems.
 But one thing you can easily change is turning a color PDF to black and white.
-And there are lots of good reasons to do it.
+To convert a PDF to black and white, you can use:

-In this guide, we’ll walk you through step-by-step solutions to save and print PDFs in black and white, convert PDFs to grayscale, and even how to add color back into a black-and-white PDF with some PDF editing techniques.
+This guide covers three proven methods to convert your color PDFs to black and white or grayscale—and why to do it—plus how to add color back into a black-and-white PDF with some PDF editing techniques.

 Let's dive in.